Most photos, diagrams, and charts are linked to a webpage. Click on one to visit the site.

 Wait a minute, I see something familiar!

-I have gone to great lengths to find authors on some of the items you will see on SchoolNursing101.com, but I haven’t been able to find rightful authors of every document.
-If you are the original author, please use the Contact form and send me the document title and location with your name, credentials/title, and city so I can give credit where credit is due.
+I have gone to great lengths to find authors on many of the items you will see on SchoolNursing101.com, but I haven’t been able to find rightful authors of every document.
+If you are the original author, please use the Contact form and send me the item title and the page it’s located on this sight along with your name, credentials/title, and city so I can give credit where credit is due.
 I am more than happy to identify the author of great work!
 The vast majority of photos contain an embedded link — click on it and it’ll take you to the website.

 I keep clicking on a link, and it’s not what it should be – what now?